KagariSoft/renxel/README.md

 ![](./screenshots/01.png)

-Then from Renxel you must use the `Generate Excel` button to generate a `dialogue.xlsx` file, which can be sent to the translators for translation.
+Then from Ren'Xel you must use the `Generate Excel` button to generate a `dialogue.xlsx` file, which can be sent to the translators for translation.

 However, the `dialogue.xlsx` file is required to be located in the `out/xlsx` folder with the same name that was used to generate the `.rpy` file.